Se Habla Español | Available 24/7

 Police officers are allowed to lie during interrogations and interviews to obtain information and solicit answers.
 Officers usually lie about the evidence they have against you, how much they know, and what help they can offer you if you confess.

-No, asking for a lawyer does not imply your guilt.
-If anything, it just means you are fully aware of your constitutional rights.
+No, asking for a lawyer does not imply guilt.
+It just means you are fully aware of your constitutional rights.
+As a potential suspect, it’s in your best interest to have legal representation during police questioning.

 If the police pull you over, it’s important to do as asked by the officer and remain calm.
 The officer will ask you questions and ask for your license and ID.
 The police can search your vehicle without a search warrant, but they must have probable cause to do so.